More Than Glorified Janitors – Selling the Value of the Facility Team

 Recognize the Value of Facilities

 Before we sell the value of the facility team, we must first see it ourselves.
-As discussed in The Rule of 100/10/1, facility professionals are responsible for the second largest asset and expense for most organizations.
-Additionally, and more importantly, facilities has a direct impact on an organization’s largest asset and expense – its people – and ultimately, the bottom line.
+As discussed in The Rule of 100/10/1, facility professionals are responsible for the second largest asset and expense for most organizations – its’ people.
+Due to this, facility work has a direct impact on the bottom line.

-In the interest of brevity for this article, I recommend that you peruse the below articles to further recognize the value that you and your facility team provide to your respective organizations.
+In the interest of brevity for this article, peruse the below articles to further recognize the value the facility team provides to your respective organizations:

-Once we realize the value of the facility team and the respective members, the next step is to market that value; which includes making sure that the facility team understands that value and their role in the success of the department and organization – they have to see it and believe it.
+Once the value of the facility team and respective members is identified, the next step is to market these statements.
+This includes encouraging the teammates’ interpretation and involvement of these core values for the team’s success – they have to see it to believe it.

 Market the Value of Facilities

-How many of you have a marketing plan for your facility department?
+Do you have a marketing plan for your facility department?
 Yes, “a marketing plan”.
-I’m sure not many of us come from a marketing background, but, if we and our industry are going to be successful, then one of our primary functions has to be selling the value of the facility program and our team.
-We must become marketing specialist – amongst the many other hats that adorn our heads.
-However, this hat will return valuable dividends to your department and your organization.
+Many of us do not have a marketing background, but if our industry is to be successful, then a primary function is to sell the authenticity of the facility program and team.
+Amongst the many other hats that adorn facilities’ heads, we must become marketing specialists to return valuable dividends to your department and organization.

-If you are going to be successful in selling the value of your team and gaining the necessary resources & support, then you need to start with a plan.
+To flourish in selling the value of your team and gaining the necessary support, then you need to start with a plan.
 Some questions to ask include, “Who are the various stakeholders?”, “How are those stakeholders engaged?”, and “What marketing tools are available to you?”
 Below are some steps that will answer these questions and help you develop a marketing plan.

-• Identify stakeholders – Stakeholders include department managers, upper management, building occupants, site visitors, contractors, customers, etc. Make sure you understand the function and importance that each of them play in the overall scheme of the organization – get to know their business drivers and obstacles.
+• Identify stakeholders – Stakeholders include department managers, upper management, building occupants, site visitors, contractors, customers, etc. Understand the function and importance each individual plays in the overall scheme of the organization – get to know their business drivers and obstacles.

-• Determine the gap – I am a big advocate for surveys; we need to know what matters to our stakeholders and what their perception is of the building, their workspace, and facility services.
-Follow-up with more surveys once the plan is in place and being executed to gauge progress towards goals.
+• Determine the gap – Advocate for surveys as they show what matters to stakeholders and their perception of the building, workspace, and facility services.
+Follow-up with more surveys once the plan is in place and being executed to gauge progress toward goals.

-• Identify touch points – When, where, and how do we engage with each of the various stakeholders.
-Examples include responding to service requests, the facility call center, computerized maintenance management system (CMMS) interface, “Hey You” work orders, projects/MACs, and simply by being out and about.
+• Identify touch points – When, where, and how are the stakeholders engaged?
+Identify by responding to service requests, the facility call center, computerized maintenance management system (CMMS) interface, “Hey You” work orders, projects/MACs, and on-the-floor walkabouts.
 Each one of these provides an opportunity for the facility team to sell the value of their service.

-• Equip the team – Based on the survey results and touch points, you should be able to quickly identify some gaps and how best to bridge them by providing coaching and training to the facilities team.
+• Equip the team – Based on survey results and touchpoints, you can quickly identify gaps and how best to bridge them by providing coaching and training to the facilities team.
 Some examples include:

-• Soft Skills Training – The value of “soft skills” (interpersonal skills) cannot be overstated; they are critical to the success of your department.
-This will require delicate coaching and guidance as this is quite often the biggest obstacle to overcome.
-However, through your leadership and understanding of each of the team members, you can hopefully navigate these waters.
+• Soft Skills Training – The value of “soft skills” (interpersonal skills) cannot be overstated.
+This will require delicate coaching and guidance as this is often the biggest obstacle to overcome.
+However, you can navigate these waters through leadership and listening to team members.

-• Elevator Speech – Leveraging the department’s vision/mission statements, put together some consistent messaging, such as an “elevator speech” – basically, a 20-second sound byte that conveys the value and importance of what facilities does for the organization.
-The trick here is to make sure it is a soft sale and not too canned – add some variety; allow folks to tailor it to focus on how what they do brings value to the organization.
+• Elevator Speech – Leveraging the department’s vision/mission statements, you should compose a consistent message, such as an “elevator speech”.
+Produce a 20-second sound byte that conveys the value and importance of what Facilities does for the organization.
+The trick here is to make a soft sale and not artificial.
+Add some variety by allowing folks to tailor it to focus on what they do for the organization.

-• Lead by example – Manage stakeholder relationships, including their expectations and perceptions, by MBWA (managing by walking around).
-You have to be out there in the workplace talking with folks, following-up on past service requests or issues, soliciting their input, and simply showing you care about their business and their team.
-I have seen much success by facility managers that perform this key function well.
+• Lead by example – Manage stakeholder relationships, including expectations and perceptions, by MBWA (managing by walking around).
+You must be out in the workplace talking with folks, following up on past service requests or issues, soliciting their input, and simply showing you care about their business and their team.
+I have seen much success with facility managers who perform this key function well.

-• Social Media – Now I’m not asking you to tweet or post the latest on Pinterest or Facebook; however, we would be foolish to ignore the fact that most organizations use some form of social media to communicate to and connect with the workforce, especially as the Gen-Yers increase their presence in the marketplace.
+• Social Media – Now, I’m not asking you to become the next influencer; however, we would be foolish to ignore the fact that most organizations use some form of social media to communicate to and connect with the workforce, especially as Millennials and Gen-Zers increase their presence in the marketplace.
 This medium provides a great opportunity for you to highlight achievements, successes, team members, and the department’s value-added services to stakeholders.
 At the minimum, take advantage of the facility department’s intranet site to market these points; then figure out how to drive folks to the site.
-For example, posting the cafeteria’s weekly menu, weather updates, means to submit service requests, and/or office MAC (move/add/change) forms; anything and everything to drive them to your site.
+For example, posting weekly successes, expected acclimate weather, how to submit service requests, and/or office MAC (move/add/change) forms; anything and everything to drive them to your site.

 • Presentations – Look for opportunities in your various presentations, budget meetings, and business case pitches, especially to upper management and the C-suite, to not simply present facts & figures but to promote the value of facility services and their impact on worker productivity, employee & customer satisfaction, risk management, and the bottom line (The Rule of 100/10/1).